 His new book Caregiver Mind Maps: New Tools for Eldercare is a collection of ten mind maps created for anyone working on the front lines of caregiving for older adults.
 Their simplicity and efficiency prove ideal for the caregiver world of competing obligations, increasing complexity, and inconvenient timing.

+He is currently on faculty at St. Joseph’s College of Maine as an adjunct professor in the Health Administration’s graduate school.
 David Solie is a graduate of the University of Washington, University of Manitoba, the University of Colorado Medical School, and practiced a number years in family medicine as a licensed physician assistant.